WaiXingGongSi/learngit/readme.txt

 Git tracks changes of files.
 Git is free software distributed under the GPL.
 Git is free software distributed under the GPL.
+Git is free software distributed under the GPL.
+1
+Git is free software distributed under the GPL.
+2
+Git is free software distributed under the GPL.
+3